GovTechSG/seed-documentation/onboard-device/mac-os.md

 <img src="./images/macos-find-org-id-2.png">

+!> If you only have a **SE GSIB** device, submit a [support request](https://go.gov.sg/techpass-sr) to register your Intune Device ID.

-3. On your **non-SE GSIB** device, go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) > **My Account** > **Profile**.
+3. If you have a **non-SE GSIB** device, go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) > **My Account** > **Profile**.
 4. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune Device ID.

-!> - Keep the device connected to the Internet so that Intune is able to install the required SEED components and configurations.<br>- If your onboarding is successful, within two hours, you should receive a successfully onboarded email to  your organisational email address.<br>- If you don't receive this email after two hours, submit an [incident request](https://go.gov.sg/techpass-sr).
+5. Ensure that your device is connected to the Internet so that Intune is able to install the required SEED components and configurations.
+6. Within the next 2 hours, check your inbox (organisational email address) to see if you have received the successfully onboarded email.
+7. If you don't receive this email after two hours, submit an [incident request](https://go.gov.sg/techpass-sr).

 </details>